brokencircles/brokencircles.github.io/_posts/2021-01-07-embodied-impacts.md

-#Embodied Impacts
+# Embodied Impacts

-Last week's data postcard to Jon explored the cummulative impacts embodied in a product we buy and use.
+Last week's data postcard to Jon explored the cummulative impacts embodied in products we buy and use.

 ![flow of materials and processes for an imagined product, alongside the embodied impacts accumulated at each step](/images/embodiedImpacts.png)